-Another way of putting this is that DNSSEC is there to ensure the name server has followed the steps as outlined in RFC1034[8] Section 4.3.2 for looking up names in the zone.
-It explicitly lists wildcard lookup as on of these steps (3c), so with DNSSEC this must be communicated to the resolver: hence the NSEC(3) record.
+Another way of putting this is that DNSSEC is there to ensure the name server has followed the steps as outlined in RFC1034[9] Section 4.3.2 for looking up names in the zone.
+It explicitly lists wildcard lookup as one of these steps (3c), so with DNSSEC this must be communicated to the resolver: hence the NSEC(3) record.

-With NSEC the maximum number of NSEC records a resolver can get back is two: one for the negative answer and another one for the wildcard.
+With NSEC the maximum number of NSEC records a resolver can get back is two: one for the denial of existence and another for the wildcard.
 We say maximum, because sometimes a single NSEC can prove both.
 With NSEC3 it is three, as to why, we will explain in the next section.